What is the course about?

 2) Build up a sketchbook for research, using a variety of methods for gathering visual information.

-3) Know more about cutting edge contemporary art practice and a range of East London's small independent galleries (including where their locations!).
+3) Know more about cutting edge contemporary art practice and a range of East London's small independent galleries (including where they are!).

-4) Feel more confident with sketching in public spaces.
+4) Feel more confident with drawing in public spaces.

 What level is the course and do I need any particular skills?

-Suitable for all levels; you just need a willingness to go on a tour of discovery and an interest in experiencing contemporary art.
+Suitable for all levels; you need to have a willingness to go on a tour of discovery and an interest in experiencing contemporary art.

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.